Maia Lumsden: 2019: WTA Tour singles debut

 In February, Lumsden lost at the quarterfinal stage of the $60k Shrewsbury event to top-seeded Yanina Wickmayer.

-She made her WTA Tour singles debut at the Nottingham Open in June, after receiving a wildcard to the main draw of the tournament, winning her first match against fellow Brit Tara Moore, then losing the following day to Caroline Garcia.
+She made her WTA Tour singles debut at the Nottingham Open in June, after receiving a wildcard into the main draw of the tournament, winning her first match against fellow Brit Tara Moore, then losing the following day to Caroline Garcia.

-2023–2024: Wimbledon doubles quarterfinals, top 70
+2023–2024: Wimbledon doubles quarterfinal, top 75

 At the 2023 Wimbledon Championships, Lumsden and partner Naiktha Bains became the first British pair to reach the quarterfinals in 40 years.

 She won her first WTA 125 title at the 2023 Open de Rouen, playing with Jessika Ponchet, and overcoming top seeds Anna Bondár and Kimberley Zimmermann in straight sets in the final.

 Lumsden made her debut in the top 70 in the doubles rankings on 22 April 2024, following reaching the doubles final of the 2024 Open de Rouen with Naiktha Bains.

 Partnering with Emily Appleton, she won her second WTA 125 title at the Midland Tennis Classic, defeating Ariana Arseneault and Mia Kupres in the final which went to a deciding champions tiebreak.

 2025: Two WTA 125 doubles titles

 Partnering Harriet Dart, she reached the doubles semifinals at the Singapore Open.
 Alongside Makoto Ninomiya, she won the doubles title at the WTA 125 Open de Saint-Malo in May, defeating Oksana Kalashnikova and Angelica Moratelli in the final.

-In September, Lumsden and Harriet Dart won the doubles title at the WTA 125 Caldas da Rainha Ladies Open, defeating Madeleine Brooks and Anastasia Tikhonova in the final.
+In September, Lumsden and Harriet Dart won the doubles title at the WTA 125 Caldas da Rainha Open, defeating Madeleine Brooks and Anastasia Tikhonova in the final.